maxzheng/great-life-guide/README.md

    too shallow due to the changing nature of our activities.
 Your body and brain won't function optimally when there aren't enough oxygen.
 Try to do it at least a few times a day for a few minutes, or whenever you need an extra boost.

-2. **Eat naturally and intelligently** to efficiently get nutrients from food.
+2. **Eat intelligently** to efficiently get nutrients from food.
 With today's fast paced society, we often eat quickly and haphazardly, which causes many digestion-related health issues, such as indigestion.
 The quality of your fuel translates to the quality of your power.
 Eat natural, organic, less processed, and balanced food as much as possible as they contain more nutrients with less toxins.
 Apply food combining techniques to improve